rapka/polemics-md-wiki/content/Cartography/Twiliberia/@primalpoly.md

 ## About

-Geoffrey Miller, married to [Diane S. Fleishman](https://twitter.com/sentientist/status/1667977604874526720)who does podcasts for race science outlet Aporia.
+Geoffrey Miller, married to [Diane Fleishman](../../People/Diane%20Fleishman.md) who does podcasts for race science outlet Aporia.
 Her [interviews](https://twitter.com/sentientist/status/1667977604874526720)for the outlet include famous transphobe J Michael Bailey as well as [Simone Collins](../../People/The%20Collins.md)